evrblk/monstera-example/README.md

 * `adapters.go` with adapter to application cores, that turns binary blobs into routable requests
 * `stubs.go` with service stubs, that turn requests into binary blobs and route them to the correct application core

-Monstera codegen relies on several conventions in order to make it work in a type-safe way:
+Monstera codegen relies on several conventions to make it work in a type-safe way:

 * Methods of application core must have corresponding `*Response` and `*Request` objects in `go_code.corepb_package` package.
 For example, `AcquireLock` of `Locks` core must have `AcquireLockRequest` and `AcquireLockResponse` proto